-Our dedicated team of mental health professionals can assist you as you navigate through the issues that have robbed you of meaningful relationships.
-We help you address the underlying interpersonal, emotional and trauma issues that can lead to dependent personality disorder and co-occurring issues like substance abuse.
+Promises’ dedicated team of mental health professionals can guide you through the issues that have robbed you of meaningful relationships.
+In residential personality disorder treatment, we help you address the underlying issues that can lead to dependent personality disorder and co-occurring issues like substance abuse.
 Call today for a free, confidential consultation: 844-876-5568.

 To learn more about Dependent Personality Disorder Treatment, call 844-876-5568